clearlinux/clear-linux-documentation/source/ceph-deploy.rst

+.. _ceph-deploy:

 Ceph*
 #####

 Ceph is a distributed storage system designed to scale well.
 It can be integrated with OpenStack* as the storage backend for the OS images and volumes.

 Deploying a Ceph storage cluster is simple using Clear Linux* OS for Intel® Architecture and Ansible*.

 Environment
 ===========

-For this example, we'll use a total of five nodes: a **deployment node** which we will use to run the playbooks, a **monitor node**, and three **storage nodes**.
+For this example, we'll use a total of five nodes: a **deployment node**, to run the playbooks, a **monitor node**, and three **storage nodes**.

-Install each component on its own server for best results; however, for testing purposes you can install the monitor and storage nodes on the same hosts.
+Install each component on its own server for best results; however, for testing purposes you can install the monitor and storage nodes on the same host.

 Prerequisites
 =============

 Ansible uses ssh to run commands on the remote servers.
 In order to do that, the servers must be configured to allow passwordless ssh connections from the root user.
 Follow these steps to configure your nodes.

 #.
 Generate ssh keys::